travelingcircusofurbanism/website/posts/yaounde/introduction/en.md

 - The architectre of [Marché Central de Yaoundé (the central market hall)](http://architectuul.com/architecture/market-hall-in-yaounde) of Yaoundé is absolutely gorgeous.
 The bare concrete, circular structure, and bold decorations fit perfectly in the chaotic scene of the market, fully packed with the stream of people, items, colors, and smell.

 - [Yaounde Immeuble CNPS](https://foursquare.com/v/immeuble-cnps-yd%C3%A9/516e57bbe4b042531166860b) is a 12-story high-rise building in the city center of Yaoundé.
 The building has a very futuristic design, as a giant yellow bubble sits on top of the lower building structure.
 I'd love to dig more into the design and history behind it.

+- [Bibliolibrairie de la Cène littéraire](https://www.facebook.com/Bibliolibrairiedelacenelitteraire) is run in a mission to promote African literature.
+It's a library-cum-bookshop, as well as an art space.

+- When I saw the municipal lake with hardly no water left in it, I thought at first that it's because of a dry season.
+It turns out that the city is pumping the water out from there, as past of a long awaited rehabilitation of the site.
+The project will involve the construction of a five star hotel, restaurants and bars, leasure parks.
+The reason why they chose this site for these construction despite the oviously difficulty of pumping out the entire water first, I'm looking forward to see how the reneal of the site comes to be.

+- [Contemporary Art Gallery](https://contemporaryand.com/magazines/yaounde-a-contemporary-awakening/) looks like a nice to place to visit to check out the current art scene.

+- There is a nice alley in downtown covered in some murals.
+It's sponsoured by a French Institute of Cameroon located next to it.

+- I highly recommened to visit the Centre International de L'artisanat.
+Full of shops and galleries of local art & craft, you can spend a whole afternoon there.
+The building is also worth seeing.

 ### Read and watch